near/NEPs/specs/Proposals/0040-split-states.md

     pub shard_id: u32,
 }
 ```

+`version` in `ShardUId` comes from the version of `ShardLayout` that this shard belongs.
+This way, different shards from different shard layout will have different `ShardUId`s.

+### Database storage
+The following database columns are stored with `ShardId` as part of the database key, it will be replaced by `ShardUId`
+- ColState
+- ColChunkExtra
+- ColTrieChanges

 #### `TrieCachingStorage`
 Trie storage will be contruct database key from `ShardUId` and hash of the trie node.
 ##### `get_shard_uid_and_hash_from_key`